 Key management personnel ("KMP") are those persons having authority and responsibility for planning, directing and controlling the activities of the credit union, directly or indirectly, including any director (whether executive or otherwise) of that entity.
 Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Alterna Savings considers the members of its Board and the members of executive management to constitute KMP for purposes of IAS 24, Related Party Disclosures.
-Executive management includes the President & CEO as well as employees in positions titled Vice-President, Senior Vice-President, or Region Head.
+Executive management includes the President & CEO as well as employees in positions titled Senior Vice-President, Region Head and Vice-President.